Skip to main content

 judgeChrisGolver

-Judge Chris Glover was elected to the Twenty-Fourth Family Court Circuit (Berkeley and Jefferson Counties) in May 2024 and took office January 1, 2025.
+Judge Chris Glover was elected to the Twenty-Fourth Family Court Circuit (Berkeley and Jefferson Counties) in May 2024 and took office Jan.
+1, 2025.

 Judge Glover coached varsity boys’ and girls’ basketball and officiated college basketball.
 She also serves as a basketball official through the West Virginia Secondary Schools Athletic Commission.
-She is the only female basketball official in the Eastern Panhandle Basketball Officials Association.